• Length: 5 days

 About solid colors - the more shades you have to work with, the more you will learn about how to work with color.
 Color is Joyous!!!
 Color does not cause pain!!!
 Take DELIGHT in color!!!

 Working in color does not mean only using BOLD colors or HOT colors; working in color means learning to be versatile in all types of colors.

-Overall during the class, we will use more solid colors than prints but still...bring the requested prints.
-When choosing solid colors to bring to class, be sure to bring both warm and cool tones.
+Overall during the class, we will use many solid colors, but still.... please bring the requested prints.
+When choosing both solid colors and prints to bring to class, be sure to bring both warm and cool tones.

 • Light values

 • Medium light values

 Any color can be GLOWING or FLAT.

 GLOWING tones: Any colors that are mixed with yellow and which have a glow coming off the surface.

 FLAT tones: Any colors that are mixed with black and which have a dullness and subdued nature.